erdc/air-water-vv/3d/Directional_Wave_Current_interaction/README.rst

 possess in still water.
 If the angle a is greater than 90° (current with an opposing component) then the wavelength is decreased.
 Finally, in the case that a is equal to 90°, then the wave characteristics are not modified due to the presence of the current.

-Wave current interaction with the waves, also, affects the wave height due to wave energy conservation and the wave height decreases for following currents and increases for opposing currents.
-Given the wave period, modified height, depth and current velocity, the Fenton Fourier Transform theory (Fenton, 1988) can be used to calculate wavelength, particle velocities and pressure.
+Current interaction with the waves, also, affects the wave height due to wave energy conservation and the wave height decreases for following currents and increases for opposing currents.
+Given the wave period, modified height, depth and current velocity, the Fenton Fourier Transform theory (Fenton, 1988) can be used to calculate the wavelength, the particle velocities and the pressure.

-The case is simulated using a 3D rectangular numerical domain with height of 1.5 m, a length, (L + La), and width, (b + ba).
+The case is simulated using a 3D rectangular numerical domain with a height of 1.5 m, a length (L + La), and a width (b + ba).
 The mean water depth in the domain is equal to 1.0 m.
 Within the left boundary (wave maker) interacted waves with a current are generated imposing the flux parameters according to Fenton’s method.
 In the front boundary a uniform current profile is imposed in the region below the still water level.
 Free-slip boundary conditions are assigned to the bottom boundary.
 The top boundary has been assigned atmospheric conditions and the right